 2) An employee who appears as a witness, in a capacity other than as a state officer or employee, in a judicial proceeding or legislative hearing to testify from personal knowledge concerning matters related to the proceeding or hearing may accept customary witness fees for the appearance.

 i.
 Time away will be recorded using available and applicable personal paid leave.

 3) An employee who appears as an expert witness in a judicial proceeding or legislative hearing may accept compensation for the appearance only when the appearance is made on his/her own leave time and may accept reimbursement for travel expenses only if the expenses are not reimbursed by the state.

 i.
-With the exception of classified employees, full-time employees who serve as consulting or testifying expert witnesses in a suit in which the state is a party must report this information to the Department Head, who must notify HR.
+With the exception of classified employees, full-time employees who serve as consulting or testifying expert witnesses in a suit in which the state is a party must report this information to the Department Head, who must notify OTI.

 a) Eligibility.
 State employees who are members of the state’s military forces, a reserve branch of the U.S. Armed Forces or a state or federally authorized urban search and rescue team.

 b) Leave Entitlements.

 1) An eligible employee called to active duty or authorized training is entitled to fifteen workdays paid leave (intermittent or continuous) in a fiscal year without loss of performance review rating, other personal leave, or salary.
 When relieved from duty, the employee is entitled to be restored to the position that the employee held when ordered to duty.
 If the employee does not use the fifteen days of military leave in a fiscal year, the employee is entitled to carry the net balance forward (up to 45 workdays) to the next fiscal year.